-Figure 16.
+Figure 18.
 Percent cover by vegetation type in the project and reference area over all years of sampled cover.
-Data represent a subset of ME-11project specific vegetation stations.
+Data represent a subset of ME-11 project specific vegetation stations.

-Figure 17.
-Percent cover by vegetation salinity type in project CRMS sites (CRMS 2493 and CRMS 624), reference CRMS sites (CRMS 605 and CRMS 583) and Mermentau River CRMS reference site (CRMS 584).
+Figure 19.
+Percent cover by vegetation salinity type in project CRMS sites (CRMS2493 and CRMS0624), reference CRMS sites (CRMS0605 and CRMS0583) and Mermentau River CRMS reference site (CRMS0584).

-Figure 18.
+Figure 20.
 Percent cover of species in the ME-11 project specific project and reference areas and FQI score for each year.
 The CC Scores represent the quality of individual species from 1 to 10 where 1 represents disturbance species and 10 indicates stability.

-Figure 19.
-Percent cover and FQI in project CRMS sites (CRMS 2493 and CRMS 624), reference CRMS sites (CRMS 605 and CRMS 583) and Mermentau River reference CRMS site (CRMS 584), FQI and % cover are both much higher in project and reference CRMS sites than the Mermentau River.
+Figure 21.
+Percent cover and FQI in project CRMS sites (CRMS2493 and CRMS0624), reference CRMS sites (CRMS0605 and CRMS0583) and Mermentau River reference CRMS site (CRMS0584).